Doctoral Studies

 - All courses offered by the GSL, the attendance of which is considered as fulfillment of the mandatory achievements, are labeled as such.
 Comparable courses organized externally can also be attended in agreement with the supervisor.

-Generic skills courses can be counted as fulfillment of mandatory study achievements regarding the attendance of a “course teaching academic skills in methodological or theoretical aspects” if the following is adhered to: At least 5 days of generic skills courses must be attended and the first supervisor has to approve that the sum of courses is recognized as equivalent to having attended one mandatory course.
+Generic skills courses (also: Transferable Skills) can be counted as fulfillment of mandatory study achievements regarding the attendance of a “course teaching academic skills in methodological or theoretical aspects” if the following is adhered to: At least 5 days of generic skills courses must be attended and the first supervisor has to approve that the sum of courses is recognized as equivalent to having attended one mandatory course.
 Attendance must be proven by handing in external course attendance certificates or handing in a "Certificate of Achievement" provided by the GSL (see below).

 - The following course formats are not considered as courses teaching academic skills in methodological or theoretical aspects: Bachelor seminars, language courses, conference attendances (see below).